Charge and Antipodal Matching across Spatial Infinity: Discussion

 \section{Discussion}

 In this work we derived the antipodal matching relations \eqref{antipodal} used in proving the equivalence between the (sub)leading soft graviton theorems and (extended) BMS charge conservation across spatial infinity \cite{Strominger:2013jfa,He:2014laa,Kapec:2014opa}.
 We also explicitly demonstrated that the various proposals for global BMS charges at $\scri$ precisely match the conserved charges at spatial infinity.
-To derive these results we made a few assumptions in section~\ref{sec:Bondi} regarding the gravitational phase space at $\scri$ in Bondi gauge, which we considered appropriate to the gravitational scattering problem and the celestial holography program in particular.
+To derive these results we made a few assumptions in section~\ref{sec:Bondi} regarding the gravitational phase space at $\scri$ in Bondi gauge, in line with what is usually considered appropriate to the gravitational scattering problem (at least within the celestial holography program).
 We then provided a precise map between gravitational data in Bondi gauge and Beig--Schmidt gauge, allowing us to address the dynamical evolution taking place between $\scri^-_+$ and $\scri^+_-$.
-Interestingly, we found that the Bondi data maps onto a restricted subset of the Beig--Schmidt data, yielding in particular a vanishing leading magnetic Weyl tensor $B_{ab}$ at $i^0$.
-This justifies to some extend the assumption made by Prabhu and Shehzad who provided a different derivation of charge matching between $i^0$ and $\scri$ \cite{Prabhu:2021cgk}.
+The Bondi data maps onto a restricted subset of the Beig--Schmidt data, yielding in particular a vanishing leading magnetic Weyl tensor $B_{ab}$ at $i^0$.
+This justifies to some extent the assumption made by Prabhu and Shehzad who provided a different derivation of charge matching between $i^0$ and $\scri$ \cite{Prabhu:2021cgk}.
 We also confirmed that the electric and magnetic potentials $\sigma$ and $k_{ab}$ satisfy specific parity properties on the hyperboloid $\mathcal{H}$ (similar parity properties naturally arise in the Hamiltonian framework \cite{Henneaux_2018,Henneaux:2018hdj,Henneaux:2019yax}).

 Several comments are in order along with a cursory overview of future directions.

 \paragraph{General $u$-behavior at $\scri$.} We made specific assumptions regarding the falloff rate of the matter stress tensor \eqref{T falloff} and other gravitational quantities \eqref{u expansions} in the limit to $\scri^+_-$.
 While it has been recognised long ago that $m^0$ should not be restricted to be spherically symmetric -- as opposed to what characterise CK spacetimes \cite{Christodoulou:1993uv} -- in order to not trivialize BMS charges \cite{Prabhu:2019fsp}, the conditions on the asymptotic behaviour of the shear/news tensor are much subtler.